Infographics: The Forgotten Content Marketing Powerhouse

 1. The Human Brain can Process Visuals Better Than Text

 The human brain is engineered to want to seek out and process visual content.
-In fact, over 90% of the information transmitted to our brains is visual, which is processed 60,000x faster in the brain, as compared to text.
-This means that visual information is more easily received; almost 40% of people find they have a better understanding of visual information as compared to plain text.
+In fact, over 90% of the information transmitted to our brains is visual, processed 60,000x faster in the brain than text.
+Visual information is more readily received; almost 40% of people find they better understand visual information than plain text.

 2. Infographics Are a Great Way to Tell Visual Stories

-There was a time where infographics were merely used to land links and offer snackable content.
+At the time, infographics were used to land links and offer snackable content.
 Now, it should be more of a story-first approach.
-By representing the most suitable form of content that works together and tells a cohesive narrative, while informing the reader, this method becomes a powerful content marketing tool.
+This method becomes a powerful content marketing tool by representing the most suitable form of content that works together and tells a cohesive narrative while informing the reader.

 3. Infographics Are Easy to Digest

 Not everyone has the time to read a long (or even short, for that matter) blog.
-Some, don’t even want to.
-So there’s no reason why you can’t use infographics to supplement your content efforts.
-In fact, you can even use them to summarize your content and give it context.
-Using different forms of content together can drive engagement and provide consumption options to your target reader.
+Some don't even want to.
+So, there's no reason why you can't use infographics to supplement your content efforts.
+You can even use them to summarize your content and give it context.
+Different forms of content can drive engagement and provide consumption options to your target reader.

 4. Infographics Are Linkable

-One of the biggest benefits to infographic use is that they’re linkable, and can help a website with their backlinks.
-Think of it this way; if someone reading the infographic finds it useful and wants to utilize the information that it contains, there are 2 ways they can attribute you - a link to your site, or to embed the infographic itself on their website/social channels.
+One of the biggest benefits of infographics is that they're linkable and can help a website with its backlinks.
+If someone reading the infographic finds it useful and wants to utilize its information, there are two ways they can attribute you—a link to your site or embedding the infographic itself on their website or social channels.

 Either way, you earn links.